TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/transform-traffic/looping.md

 ## Overview

-Instead of rewriting to a HTTP endpoint using [URL Rewriting](../url-rewriting), you now can tell Tyk to internally run its request pipeline one more time, but for another specified endpoint.
+If you need to redirect your URL to *another endpoint* in the api or *another api in the gateway* using [URL Rewriting](../url-rewriting), you can run the request pipeline one more time, internally instead of redirect it to a HTTP endpoint through the network.
 This is called <b>looping</b>.
+This is very performant because Tyk will not do another network call when a loop is detected.

-In order to specify a loop, in the target URL you specify a string in the following format.
-Note the `tyk` protocol.
+In order to specify a loop, in the target URL you specify a string in the protocol schema `tyk://` as shown below:

+This syntax of `tyk` in the schema protocol and `self` in the domian will loop the request to another endpoint under the current api:
 ```
 tyk://self/<path>.
 ```
-The above will loop to the same api, to a new endpoint.

-You can also loop to another API as by specifying the API name or id instead of self:
+You can also loop to another API as by specifying the API name or id (instead of `self`):
 ```
 tyk://<API_ID>/<path>.
 ```

 Combined with our advanced URL rewriter rules, it can be turned into a powerful logical block, replacing the need for writing middleware or virtual endpoints in many cases.

-This is very performant because Tyk will not do another network call when detecting a loop.

 ## Example Use Cases